Shimon Peres Fast Facts

 July 1, 2015 - During an exclusive interview with CNN, Peres expresses support of a nuclear deal with Iran and says it is feasible for inspectors to enforce the terms of the agreement.

-January 14, 2016 - Peres suffers a mild heart attack and undergoes surgery, getting a stent.
+January 14, 2016 - Peres suffers a mild heart attack and undergoes surgery to insert a stent.

 July 21, 2016 - Lays the cornerstone for the Israeli Innovation Center at the Peres Peace House in Tel Aviv, together with President Reuven Rivlin and Prime Minister Benjamin Netanyahu.
 The center aims to showcase Israel's technology achievements and encourage entrepreneurs and start-ups.